NEW YORK, N.Y. - The New York Rangers don't like being all even after two games, but they sure are used to it.

-For the third straight series, the Rangers are wondering what went wrong in Game 2 after they took the opener.
-They stressed how important it would be to grab a 2-0 lead, which would have been their first two-game edge in this post-season, but didn't provide the necessary effort to get it done.
+Before the game, the Rangers stressed how important it would be to grab a 2-0 lead, which would have been their first two-game edge in this post-season, but then didn't provide the necessary effort to get it done.

-Clarkson has three goals in this post-season, and every one has been a winner, including the clincher against Philadelphia in Game 5 of the second round.
+Clarkson has three goals this post-season, and every one has been a game-winner, including the series-clincher against Philadelphia in Game 5 of the second round.

 "Mr. Clutch?
 I don't know about that," Clarkson said.
 "I'm going to skate up and down and finish the checks and just bounce off people.
 It's just a great feeling to be able to contribute.
 To get a tip on that felt pretty good."

-New Jersey had 26 attempted shots blocked in Game 1, five more than they got through to goalie Henrik Lundqvist.
+New Jersey had 26 attempted shots blocked in Game 1, 5 more than they got through to Lundqvist.
 The Devils cut the blocks to 16 on Wednesday and managed to get 27 on goal—two more than New York.

 "That team blocks so many shots," Clarkson said.
 "It's unbelievable how many.
 I think we found a way to shoot it and get sticks on it, and definitely that was big for us."

-Marc Staal and Chris Kreider scored power-play goals in the second for the top-seeded Rangers, who received 24 saves by Lundqvist.
+Marc Staal and Chris Kreider scored power-play goals in the second period for the Rangers, who had 24 saves by Lundqvist.

-The Devils kept the pressure on the Rangers at the start of the third and wiped out the good work the Rangers displayed in the second.
+The Devils kept the pressure on the Rangers at the start of the third and wiped out the good work New York displayed in the second.

-After spending much of the first trapped in their own end, the Rangers rebounded to erase their early deficit and briefly take the lead thanks to the previously inept power play.
+After spending much of the first penned in their own end, the Rangers rebounded to erase their early deficit and briefly take the lead thanks to their previously inept power play.

 With Alexei Ponikarovsky off for interference, Staal fired a shot that sailed wide of the net and struck the back boards before popping back in front and pinballing into the net off Salvador and Brodeur at 2:23.
 The goal was originally credited to Derek Stepan, who was in front, but the puck managed to miss him both on the way toward the net and on the bounce back.